MaanasSehgal/Codeforces-Lite/README.md

 #### To use the run code feature, you'll need to set up an API key.
 Follow these steps:

+- See the YouTube video instructions: [Watch the video](https://youtu.be/ngHG_6NfByg)

 1. Sign up or log in to [RapidAPI](https://rapidapi.com/)
 2. Visit [Judge0 CE (GET a Submission) on RapidAPI](https://rapidapi.com/judge0-official/api/judge0-ce/playground/apiendpoint_70574edc-a45b-41f3-8960-3a652b81404a)
 3. Look for the **"Subscribe to Test"** button.